A WishYoo Alternative That Starts the Cards Itself

 • 10 or fewer: HuddleCard is free with automated birthdays.
 WishYoo's free tier caps monthly cards and still needs a human to start each one.

-• 20 people, ~12 active: HuddleCard runs about $30/month.
-WishYoo is $9โ€“$29/month flat, manual creation included.
+• 20 people, ~12 active: HuddleCard runs about $5/month.
+WishYoo is a flat monthly rate, manual creation included.

-• 50 people, ~30 active: HuddleCard runs about $75/month.
-WishYoo may still be $9โ€“$29/month for one workspace, but someone is still creating every card by hand.
+• 50 people, ~30 active: HuddleCard runs about $48/month.
+WishYoo may still be one flat monthly rate for the workspace, but someone is still creating every card by hand.

 Common questions

-Is HuddleCard a WishYoo alternative?
+Is HuddleCard a WishYoo alternative? +

-Does WishYoo automate birthday cards?
+Does WishYoo automate birthday cards in Slack? +

 Comparing a web-first tool?
 HuddleCard vs Kudoboard.
 Comparing an announcement bot?
 HuddleCard vs BirthdayBot.